mharoruiz/iberian_exception/README.md

 This repository contains files to replicate the figures and tables in *Haro-Ruiz, M., Schult, C. & Wunder, C. (2023).
 The effects of the Iberian Exception mechanism on wholesale electricity prices and consumer inflation.
 A synthetic control approach.*

 This project lives in an `renv` reproducible environment which uses R version 4.2.3.
-It is recommended that you adjust your R version accordingly to execute the files succesfully.
+It is recommended that you adjust your R version accordingly to execute the files successfully.

 To set up the virtual environment and replicate the results, follow these instructions:

-1. Open the `replication.Rproj` file execute the following commands:
+1. Open `replication.Rproj` and execute the following commands:

-        # install.packages("renv") # if necessary
+        install.packages("renv") # if necessary
         library(renv)
         renv::restore()